[UPDATED NOVEMBER 2023]

 In many houses, cooked eggs are a Christmas morning staple.
 And luckily for them, eggs can be fed to your dog as well.
 Cook up an extra one for your canine companion, as they’re a great source of protein and vitamins.
 But, of course, don’t add milk, butter or salt to your dog’s eggs.

 Eggs and salmon go hand-in-hand.
 But for your dog, smoked salmon is a big no-no. It can contain bacteria and parasites that are dangerous for your dog.
-Plus, it contains tiny little bones that can get lodged in your dog’s throat – especially if your dog is small.
+Plus, it can contain tiny little bones that can get lodged in your dog’s throat – especially if your dog is small.

 Apples, bananas, blueberries and raspberries all top the list of fruits that your dog can eat.
 But sometimes fruit is high in sugar so try not to give them too much.
 And always remove any stones, pips or stalks before feeding to your dog.